Reinforz/Nishan/readme.md

   <img src="https://img.shields.io/github/commit-activity/m/devorein/nishan" />
 </p>

-# Nishan
+# Nishans

 Unofficial Notion api for node.js with all crud functionalities for Space, User, Block, Page and many more.

 This monorepo contains/will contain the following packages:-

-1. @nishan/core: Core package for nishan with crud api
+1. @nishans/core: Core package for nishan with crud api
-2. @nishan/types: Typescript typings for Notion only
+2. @nishans/types: Typescript typings for Notion only
-3. @nishan/utils: Utility package to make working with notion easier
+3. @nishans/utils: Utility package to make working with notion easier
-4. @nishan/store (WIP): A package to easily backup or download notion data locally or in a remote dbaas
+4. @nishans/store (WIP): A package to easily backup or download notion data locally or in a remote dbaas
-5. @nishan/graphql (WIP): A graphql server and client UI to make working with nishan a breeze
+5. @nishans/graphql (WIP): A graphql server and client UI to make working with nishan a breeze
-6. @nishan/cli (WIP): A package to interact with the nishan api from the terminal
+6. @nishans/cli (WIP): A package to interact with the nishan api from the terminal
-7. @nishan/typegen (WIP): A package to automatically generate typescript definitions from a remote notion collection schema
+7. @nishans/typegen (WIP): A package to automatically generate typescript definitions from a remote notion collection schema
-8. @nishan/orm (WIP): A package to use notion as a database by providing an easy to use orm api
+8. @nishans/orm (WIP): A package to use notion as a database by providing an easy to use orm api

 Please visit [Nishan doc](https://nishan-docs.netlify.app/) to learn more.